Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 Umar: 634 - 644 (till his death RA)

-Officially Appointed by Abu Bakr RA while on his deathbed, inherited a politically stable state which had gained confidence militarily.
-Continued the raids that began before him which led to permanent conquests especially due to the Byzantine-Sassanid war (603 - 628) leaving the respective powers weaker.
+Officially Appointed by Abu Bakr RA while on his deathbed, he inherited a politically stable state which had gained confidence militarily.
+He continued the raids that began before him which led to permanent conquests especially due to the Byzantine-Sassanid war (603 - 628) leaving the respective powers weaker.

 633: Armies sent to Syria and Mesopotamia (area surrounding the Euphrates, mainly modern day Iraq)
 635: Khalid and army took Damascus